Nitrocellulose: Nitrate film fires

-Nitrocellulose decomposition and new "safety" stocks
+Safety stocks

 Nitrocellulose was found to gradually decompose, releasing nitric acid and further catalyzing the decomposition (eventually into a flammable powder).
 Decades later, storage at low temperatures was discovered as a means of delaying these reactions indefinitely.
 Many films produced during the early 20th century were lost through this accelerating, self-catalyzed disintegration or through studio warehouse fires, and many others were deliberately destroyed specifically to avoid the fire risk.
 Salvaging old films is a major problem for film archivists (see film preservation).

 Nitrocellulose film base manufactured by Kodak can be identified by the presence of the word "nitrate" in dark letters along one edge; the word only in clear letters on a dark background indicates derivation from a nitrate base original negative or projection print, but the film in hand itself may be a later print or copy negative, made on safety film.
 Acetate film manufactured during the era when nitrate films were still in use was marked "Safety" or "Safety Film" along one edge in dark letters.
 8, 9.5, and 16 mm film stocks, intended for amateur and other nontheatrical use, were never manufactured with a nitrate base in the west, but rumors exist of 16 mm nitrate film having been produced in the former Soviet Union and China.

 Nitrate dominated the market for professional-use 35 mm motion picture film from the industry's origins to the early 1950s.
 While cellulose acetate-based safety film, notably cellulose diacetate and cellulose acetate propionate, was produced in the gauge for small-scale use in niche applications (such as printing advertisements and other short films to enable them to be sent through the mails without the need for fire safety precautions), the early generations of safety film base had two major disadvantages relative to nitrate: it was much more expensive to manufacture, and considerably less durable in repeated projection.
 The cost of the safety precautions associated with the use of nitrate was significantly lower than the cost of using any of the safety bases available before 1948.
 These drawbacks were eventually overcome with the launch of cellulose triacetate base film by Eastman Kodak in 1948.
 Cellulose triacetate superseded nitrate as the film industry's mainstay base very quickly.
 While Kodak had discontinued some nitrate film stocks earlier, it stopped producing various nitrate roll films in 1950 and ceased production of nitrate 35 mm motion picture film in 1951.